raphigaziano/TIE/doc/source/api/tag.rst

 TIE uses an internal manager object to keep track of every registered tag.
-It will use a basic :class:`TagManager<tie.tag.TagManager>` instance by default, which should be able to handle the most basic use cases, so that you don't have to worry about those if you don't need to.
+It will use a basic :class:`TagManager<tie.tag.TagManager>` instance by default, which should be able to handle the simplest use cases, so that you don't have to worry about those if you don't need to.

 It also provides a few specialized managers with commonly needed special